Virtual Data Source

 VIEW

 NOTE: Specifying {"table_type": "VIEW"} creates a view.
-If no table_type is provided, it is assumed that the object passed is a table.
+If no table_type is provided, the object is assumed to be a table.

 data_locationNoA URI or file path to the location of the underlying data, such as an HDFS URL for a Hive table.